jeremycsaunders/jeremycsaunders.github.io/_notes/Public/PN1109 - Anatomy & Physiology.md

 --------------
 ##### 1.1 Define key terms related to anatomy and physiology.

+[[Anatomy]] is the scientific study of structure.

+Anatomy has a certain appeal because it is concrete.
+Body structures can be seen, felt, and examined closely.
+You don’t need to imagine what they look like.

+[[Physiology]] is the scientific study of function.

+When all is said and done, physiology is explainable only in terms of the underlying anatomy.

+In other words, you will be learning about the **structure** and **function** of the human body.
+The two are interrelated and have an effect on eachother.

+There are also several subdivisions of both anatomy and physiology:

+<u>Subdivisions of Anatomy</u>

+**Gross anatomy**
+*Macroscopic; can be seen by the naked eye.*

+<u>Regional:</u> a particular region of body is examined at the same time

+<u>Systemic:</u> body is studied system by system

+<u>Surface:</u> the study of internal structures as they relate to overlying skin surface i.e. feeling blood vessel for pulses and blood draw)

+2. **Microscopic**
+*Structures too small to be seen by the naked eye.*

+<u>Cytology:</u> the study of cells

+<u>Histology:</u> the study of tissues

+3. **Developmental**
+*Observes structural changes throughout the lifespan of an organism.*

+<u>Embryology:</u> studies changes that occur before birth

 ##### 1.2 List the levels of organization of the body.

 ##### 1.3 List and define the necessary life functions.